 Students with Disabilities

-It is ISSA’s policy not to discriminate on the basis of disability.
-ISSA has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+International Sports Sciences Association does not discriminate on the basis of disability.
+International Sports Sciences Association has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794).

-ISSA does not discriminate in admission or access to our program on the basis of age, race, color, sex, disability, religion, sexual orientation, national origin or any other category protected by local, state or federal laws.
+International Sports Sciences Association does not discriminate in admission or access to our program on the basis of age, race, color, sex, disability, religion, sexual orientation, national origin or any other category protected by local, state or federal laws.
 Applicants who are persons with disabilities, as defined in paragraph 104.3(j) of the regulation under Section 504 of the Rehabilitation Act of 1973, may apply for admittance into the program.
-ISSA will work with the applicant or student to determine whether reasonable accommodations can be effective and/or are available.
+International Sports Sciences Association will work with the applicant or student to determine whether reasonable accommodations can be effective and/or are available.

 Request for Accommodation

 If you would like to request academic adjustment or auxiliary aids, please contact your Program Advisor.
 You may request academic adjustments or auxiliary aids at any time.